-Eric Ramos personally handles your case and from doing legal research, to filing the petition (civil lawsuit), and handling the judicial hearing.
+Eric Ramos is a San Antonio expungement lawyer that personally handles your case and from doing legal research, to filing the petition (civil lawsuit), and handling the judicial hearing.
 We take such great care of your case that we are able to make this offer: If your application for expunction or nondisclosure gets denied for any reason, we will refund your payment, minus filing fees which are paid to the court.

 How Much does an Expungement Cost?

 Law firms charge a wide-range of prices typically ranging from $1,500 to $3,500.
 Some law firms will cover filing fees and others will expect you to pay them.
 We charge a flat rate depending on which court the case needs to be filed in.
-We also price match written offers from other attorneys.
+We also price match written offers from other San Antonio expungement lawyers.
 All rates include filing fees and our money-back guarantee.

 San Antonio Municipal Court Expungements: $995.00

 Bexar County Court Expungements: $1,595.00

 Expungements: Other Municipalities within Bexar County: $995-$1,195